 Dr Mo is quadruple fellowship trained in the field of cornea & anterior segment surgery from the world renowned Moorfields Eye Hospital (London) and New Zealand National Eye Centre (Auckland).
-He holds the postgraduate UK Certificate in Laser and Refractive Surgery (CertLRS) and has over 10 years of ophthalmic surgical experience having completed:
+He has over 12 years of ophthalmic surgical experience having completed thousands of procedures including:

 MBChB (Hons) 2006 ( (University of Leeds)